SimplyLinuxFAQ/health-check-script/README.md

 Here is a script to check the basic health status of a linux system.

-This script has been tested to run successfully on RHEL8(beta)/7/6/5.x, Cent OS, SLES/SLED 12/11, Ubuntu 18/16/14 x86 and x86_64 bit architectures.
+This script has been tested to run successfully on RHEL8/7/6, CentOS, SLES/SLED 15/12/11, Ubuntu 20/18/16 x86 and x86_64 bit architectures.
 It may work on other variants as well, however, not tested.
 These tests were run on virtual machines.

 This is a small, light weight script which makes use of native Linux utilities to get the required details and doesn't need much space.